Torque is all that counts! I’ve got more horsepower, that’s what counts! I’ve got good low-end power, that’s what counts!

 First, what is torque?
 Torque is a twisting force on an object.
 If you have ever used a torque wrench, you can relate to this.
 The torque wrench reads how many foot-pounds of force that you are exerting on the shaft.
 If the handle on your wrench is one foot long, and you place one pound of pressure on the end of the wrench, you have exerted one ft-lb of torque on the shaft (just multiply the force exerted by the length of the handle).
 When you use a torque wrench, the shaft that you are twisting (typically a bolt or nut) is stopped when you reach the desired torque, but the torque can be applied equally as well to a rotating shaft.
 Envision the bolt never tightening up (oh no, did I strip it!), but with force being applied as it spins around.
 Torque has no sense of speed in its measure, only the amount of twisting force being applied.
 In the last few years, it has been common to refer to torque in pound-feet rather than foot-pounds.

 Let’s say that you are loading the back of your pickup with rocks.
 The bed is two feet high, and you lift six fifty-pound rocks in one minute.
-You have done 2 feet x 300 lbs / 60 seconds = 10 ft-lbs/sec of work.
-A horsepower is 550 ft-lbs/sec, so you have exerted 10 / 550, or .018 horsepower of work.
+You have done 2 feet x 300 lbs = 600 ft-lbs of work.
+Power is determined by how fast you do this work, so you have done 600 ft-lb of work in 60 seconds, requiring 600 ft-lbs / 60 seconds = 10 ft-lbs/sec of power.
+A horsepower is 550 ft-lbs/sec, so you have used 10 / 550, or .018 horsepower.
 So, now let’s say that you work twice as fast, and lift 12 rocks in a minute in place of the 6.
 You have now loaded your pickup using .036 horsepower.
-Note that in both cases, you have exerted the same torque (force) when lifting each rock of 2 ft x 50 lbs = 100 ft-lbs.
-In the second case, however, you did twice as much work (horsepower) with the same amount of torque.
+Note that in both cases, you have exerted the same force (torque) when lifting each rock of 2 ft x 50 lbs = 100 ft-lbs.
+In the second case, however, it required twice as much power with the same amount of torque.
 This is because the torque was occurring at a higher rate of speed.

 So what’s the relationship between horsepower and torque when we talk about engines?